adrienlacombe/bitcoinhashratebot/README.md

 # bitcoinhashratebot

-Hello, I am a bot, I tweet Bitcoin network hashrate every hour (or so).
+Hello, I am a bot, I tweet Bitcoin network hashrate every hour (or so) on  https://twitter.com/bitcoinhashrate

 https://github.com/tweepy/tweepy is the Python library used to interact with Twitter API